ktakashi/sagittarius-scheme/README.md

 After these commands, you need to go to `win/` directory and double click the file `innosetup.iss`.
 Go to [Build] - [Compile], then it will create the installer.
 For more detail, please see Inno Setup's document.

-## Build on Windows with Open Watcom
-This feature is still experimental.
-However it can build Sagittarius with a little bit of modification of some CMakeFiles.txt

-If you don't have zlib library on your environment, you need to add this line to ext/zlib/zlib-{version}/CMakeLists.txt;

-    `include_directories(${CMAKE_CURRENT_SOURCE_DIR})`

 # How to develop it?
 We provide `autogen.sh` for developper and it generates boot code, VM